Strippit FC750 & FC750/2

 Retrofit

 The Strippit FC750 & FC750/2 Turret Punch Machines with HECC80 Controls were built from 1979 to 1986.
-These were Compact Machines, with the Control & Frame & Table Assemblies all Built-Together in a Easy to Move & Install 1 Piece Machine.
+These were Compact Machines, with Control & Frame & Table Assemblies all Built-Together in a Easy to Move & Install 1 Piece Machine.

 They were also Accurate, very Easy to Run, and Inexpensive.